 Category : CCSD

-A Woodstock High School senior has been named a U.S. Presidential Scholars Program semi-finalist!
+A Cherokee County School District high school senior has been named a U.S. Presidential Scholars Program semi-finalist!

-A.J.
-Cox is one of only 700 students nationwide to qualify for the final round of the national competition.
-These semi-finalists are considered to be among the best and brightest of the 3.5 million graduating seniors in the nation’s Class of 2017
+Isabelle Riddle of Sequoyah High School is one of only 700 students nationwide selected to advance to the final round of the national competition.
+They are considered among the most distinguished graduating high school seniors of the nearly 3.5 million students in the Class of 2017 nationwide.

-Semi-finalists are chosen based on academic achievement including outstanding performance on the ACT or SAT, personal character, leadership and service activities; application is by invitation only.
-Only 161 students will be honored as finalists at a White House ceremony.
+Honorees are selected based on academic achievement including exceptional performance on the ACT or SAT, personal character, leadership and service activities; application is by invitation only.
+Only 161 students will be named finalists this spring and be invited to a White House ceremony.

 “The achievements of these outstanding students deserve acknowledgement,” said Marina C. McCarthy, Chair of the Commission on Presidential Scholars.
 “The most precious resource of the United States is its talented young people.”